 - Friendly Enemy: Even if you're opposed to the Legion they'll still welcome you if you help them out.

 - Genius Bruiser: Regis, who sleeps next to a stack of books.

 - Glory Seeker: One of the main reasons they are siding with the Legion is to both get revenge against the NCR and to gain glory to their people.
 Giving them information about their namesake from the Followers of the Apocalypse and showing them the real intentions of the Legion convinces them to switch sides, however.

-- Even better it works, the ending slideshow says they formed a "might empire" in Wyoming.
-Also the fact that the Followers helped them with hints towards a more civilized empire instead of another Legion.
+- Even better it works, the ending slideshow says they formed a "mighty empire" in Wyoming.
+The fact that the Followers helped them, hints towards a more civilized empire instead of another Legion.

 - Honor Before Reason: Even after you provide proof to Papa Khan that the Legion's intentions are not pure, he's still hesitant to break off ties with them due to his Glory Seeker tendencies; he still leans on allying with them if only to have his tribe go out in a blaze of glory.
 It takes even more legwork to convince him that there are better ways to go about that.

 - Klingon Promotion: If you impress Papa Khan enough, he will make you his heir.
 Then you can stealth-kill him if you want.